Jane Addams, Pioneer in Social Reform, Founder of Hull House and First American Woman to be Awarded a Nobel Peace Prize

 - Addams was a talented fundraiser.

-- Strove to respect and preserve the immigrants’ cultures, and the holidays of their various nations were always celebrated at Hull House.
+- Strove to respect and preserve the immigrants’ cultures, and the holidays of their various nations have been always celebrated at Hull House.
 She created the Hull-House Labor Museum in which immigrants were given the opportunity to practice the handicrafts they had learned in their home countries, demonstrating to their children the skills they retained.

 Why Jane Addams’ Contribution Matters